algolia/autocomplete/packages/website/docs/reverseHighlightHit.md

 Returns a virtual node with highlighted non-matching parts of an Algolia hit.

+ The `reverseHighlightHit` function lets you turn an Algolia hit into a virtual node with highlighted non-matching parts for a given attribute.

 ## Examples

 ### With a single string

+To determine what attribute to parse, you can pass it as a string.

 ```js
 import { reverseHighlightHit } from '@algolia/autocomplete-js';